 Two hands clasping a crowned heart – this simple but unique motif that is so rich in romantic symbolism has made the Claddagh Ring an instantly recognizable icon of Irish culture.
-The ring has been popular among Irish people and the Irish diaspora as a wedding and friendship ring, often passed through generations.
+Popular among Irish people and the Irish diaspora as a wedding and friendship ring, often passed through generations.
 The symbolic meaning is nicely summed up on the plaque outside of Thomas Dillon Jewellers:

 “The Hand is for Friendship,